JordanWu1997/YSO_Identifier/README.md

 But since their distances to us are very different, most YSOs we can observe locate within Milky Way Galaxy, as most galaxies are far-away from our Milky Way Galaxy.
 Therefore, we __use their brightness difference to separate them__.
 Note that this method has a caveat, since the separation of YSOs and galaxies are based on brightness, we might miss __very faint YSOs__ and contaminate YSOs with __very bright galaxies__.
-Fortunately, there are no many very bright galaxies.
+Fortunately, there are not so many very bright galaxies.

 | ![Cartoon_SED_AND_MMD_YSO_AND_Galaxy](./figures/Cartoon_SED_AND_MMD_YSO_AND_Galaxy.png)                 |
 | :--:                                                                                                    |